VipinSirigiri/vizury-ios-sdk/README.md

  #import <VizuryEventLogger/VizuryEventLogger.h>
  ```

- Add the follwing in `didFinishLaunchingWithOptions` method to initialize the SDK
+ Add the follwing in `didFinishLaunchingWithOptions` method of AppDelegate to initialize the SDK

 ```objc
   [VizuryEventLogger initializeEventLoggerInApplication:(UIApplication*)application